uqlibrary/homepage-react/README.md

 #### Standardised selectors to target elements

-- We are following the best practice recommended by playwright to target elements using `data-testid` attribute
+- We are following the best practice recommended by playwright to target elements using `data-testid` attribute where possible

 #### Gotchas